Toloka/toloka-kit/README.md

 ```
 $ pip install toloka-kit
 ```
 For production environments, specify the exact package version.
-The latest stable version is 1.1.3.
+For the latest stable version, check the [project page at pypi.org](https://pypi.org/project/toloka-kit/).

 **Note**: Starting with v1.0.0 release only the core version of the package is installed by default.
 See the Optional dependencies section for the details.